rOpenGov/regions/cran-comments.md

 ### rhub
 * Fedora Linux, R-devel, on r_hub
+* Ubuntu Linux 16.04 LTS, R-devel, on r_hub
-* The Windows server on rhub does not have the vctrs >= 0.3.0, and is not able to handle (yet) the new dplyr 1.0.0; this is unrelated to the 'regions' package.
+* The Windows Server 2008 R2 SP1, R-devel does not have knitr and cannot build the vignettes, but this is not related to regions.

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-Depending on the platform, I get various notes to use size reduction of PDF.
-This should not throw a NOTE on CRAN.

-## very small bug fix
+## This release is very small bug fix
 This submission is a very small bug fix compared to the existing 0.1.3 CRAN version.
 0.1.5 resolves a naming conflict in `validate_nuts_regions`.
 Furthermore, it handles some metadata exceptions for non-EU countries.
 The metadata files of the package were updated with new entries [i.e. contain more geographical data], but they do not affect the functioning of codes.
 An exception wordlist was added to the spell checker.